We’re excited to announce the winners of our recent Sail Away Challenge 3D design competition.

 School: Fairfield Country Day School, Fairfield, Connecticut, USA

 The teacher says: Hello!
 We are an all boys’ school in Fairfield, CT, USA.
 This boat was created by 3 boys in my class as a collaborative project – Noah, Andy, and Jack.
 They chose to add a sail to their boat after printing.
 Their boat was created in Tinkercad and sailed the required 26 inches faster than any other group in the class at an impressive: 05.41 seconds

 11-13 Years’ Old Nautical Engineer Runner Up: Jake Titka from Alison La Spada’s class

 School: Rombout Middle School, Beacon, NY, USA

-The teacher says: Boat was designed using Tinkercad in our 7th grade Tech Ed course.
-Teacher is Alison LaSpada.
+The teacher says: Boat was designed using Tinkercad in our 7th-grade Tech Ed course.
+A teacher is Alison LaSpada.
 Special features added, including the naming of the boat SS Lasagna!

 Over 14 Years’ Old Nautical DesignerWinner: RED-Johnathan